Competencies

 4. Apply translational science methodologies when planning a health intervention for a rural or vulnerable population.

-5. Employ organizational tools in the planning or management of a quality improvement project.
+5. Use organizational tools to plan or manage a quality improvement project.